 A ripe or "cooked", Shou style Pu-erh cake from the Cangyuan area of Yunnan Province.
 Cake is 357 grams of pressed, texture-rich leaves.
-Cake was processed using the "Wo Dui" method - a process whereby the leaves are steamed and stacked to ferment the leaf and develop the "aging" of the leaf.
-Cake was made in 2017.
+Cake was processed using the "Wo Dui" method - a process whereby the leaves are steamed and stacked to ferment the leaf and develop "aging" of the leaf.

-Grown in the high elevations of Cangyuan area, near the Vietnam border.
-Harvesting commences in late February into March with successive harvests to the summer months.
-Cake was produced in 2017.
+Tea Facts.
+Grown at an elevation of 2200 metetrs in the mountains of Cangyuan area.
+Climate is sub-tropical highland which brings the area gentle temperatures as well as distinctive wet and dry seasons.
+Harvesting is by hand, commencing in late February into March with successive harvests to the summer months.
+Cake was produced in 2019.
 It continues to ferment and develop flavors.
-The fermentation process speeds the aging of the leaves by heat and naturally created steam.

-We recommend 5 grams for 8-12 ounces.
-Taste and determine if you need more leaf.
-Use boiling water and briefly rinse the leaves.
+Brewing Suggestions.
+We recommend 5 grams for 8 ounces of water.
+Use boiling water and briefly rinse the leaves and pour off.
 If time allows, let the leaves steam for a few minutes, then re-infuse.
-This should release more flavor and enhance its bouquet.
-Steep for 3-4 minutes and taste.
-Experiment to find your preferred amount of leaf and steep time.
+This will release more flavor and enhance its bouquet.
 Leaves will yield multiple steeps.